 Video copyright, James French, no reproduction without permission.

-This was a two camera shoot using CM2 and I (James French) was second camera, Keith Salmon camera.
+This was a two camera shoot using CM2 and I (James French) was second camera, Keith Salmon camera supervisor.
 The cameras were Philips LDK 514s with Angenieux lenses for the techie-types.

 The Director was John Gorrie.
 You hear him but don’t see him in the first sequence.
 The 1st AD is Peter Rose, who went on to direct several soaps including Crossroads, Eastenders and Coronation Street.
 Main actor: Kenneth Cranham.
 Boy: Neil Jeffery, LD: Barry Chatfield, Sparks: Dave Walter, Sound: Tony Wass, Tim Everett.

-I am embarrassed that I can’t remember the grip’s name and I think the cable basher is rigger, Barry but can’t remember his surname.
+The grip’s name was Ron Fleet, and I think the cable basher is rigger, Barry but can’t remember his surname.

 EM: Dave Robinson, Spark: Roger Hynes (can’t remember the other guy), Director: John Gorrie seen sitting on the kerb in the early panning shot, Engineer: Peter Eggleston, Vision Mixer: Roger Sutton, Rigger: George Stephenson, Editor: Mike Bloore.